geoalgo/slurmpilot/README.md

 `--collapse-job-array` on `list-jobs` shows one row per job array instead of one per task.

-`sp queue-status` runs two `squeue` calls on the remote cluster and reports the job's priority score, its rank among all `PENDING` jobs in the same partition, and the top priority score in that partition:
+`sp queue-status` runs `squeue` and reports the job's priority score, its rank among all `PENDING` jobs in the same partition, and the top priority score in that partition.
+Note: this requires your account to have permission to query the full partition queue, which is not always the case on shared clusters.

 ```
 job       : my-experiment (id: 17026264)